Pierre-Lannoy/wp-apcu-manager/readme.txt

 **APCu Manager** is a full featured APCu management and analytics reporting tool.
 It allows you to monitor and optimize APCu operations on your WordPress site or network.

 **APCu Manager** works on dedicated or shared servers.
-It is compatible with all plugins using APCu, like OPcache Manager, Traffic or W3 Total Cache.
+It is compatible with all plugins using APCu, like PerfOps.One or W3 Total Cache.
 Its main management features are:

 * individual object deletion;
 * full cache clearing.